UnknownRori/UnknownRori/README.md

 ⏰ Technology that i always use is Laravel, Bootstrap, Jquery, Mysql, HTML, CSS, Javascript, PHP.

+🖥️ My IDE is heavily modified Visual Studio Code, but i also use Atom and NeoVim

 📘 I currently learning Laravel Livewire.

 🕸️ I also has [website](https://unknownrori.github.io/personal-portfolio/) thanks to github page.